-I'm using a Weiand 142 blower "kit" P/N 6500-1 and Weiand's recommended Holley carb, P/N 80572 (it's a boost-referenced Holley 4150; tech info can be found here and a HOWTO on modifying one can be found here).
+I'm using a Weiand 142 blower "kit" P/N 6500-1 and Weiand's recommended Holley carb, P/N 80572 (it's a boost-referenced Holley 4150; tech info can be found here and a HOWTO on modifying one to be boost-referenced can be found here).

 The problem is that I'm also using a 700R-4 transmission and the Holley carb, according to the instruction manual, " ... is NOT designed for use with ANY automatic overdrive transmissions."
 (Of course, they only disclose this in the installation instructions; it's mentioned nowhere else.
 Farging bastages.)
 This incompatibility with an AOD is my big problem.

-It's also important to position the TV cable bracket at the back of the carb correctly in relation to the stud on the carburetor.
+It's also important to position the TV cable bracket at the back of the carburetor correctly in relation to the stud on the carburetor.
 The distance will vary because there are different length cables in use.
 The way to measure yours is detailed here.
-The cable needs to run parallel to the base of the carb as well.
+The cable needs to run parallel to the base of the carburetor as well.
 My next step is to modify the bracket I have to get the correct location.
-No one said this was going to be easy, but and improperly installed cable will ruin your 700R-4 in short order.
+No one said this was going to be easy, but an improperly installed cable will ruin your 700R-4 in short order.